Highly Sensitive Child 101

 SPD was initially considered part of autism spectrum disorder.
 While no longer under the autism umbrella, SPD is still not an official medical diagnosis.
 SPD exists on a spectrum, meaning its presentation varies from child to child.

-To understand SPD, it’s helpful to think about sensory information as a continuous flow.
-Like intricate computers, our brains constantly receive, organize, and respond to signals from our senses: sight, hearing, touch, smell, taste, movement (vestibular), body awareness (proprioception), and internal sensations (interoception).
+To understand SPD disorder, it’s helpful to think about sensory information as a continuous flow.
+Like intricate computers, our brains constantly receive, organize, and respond to signals from our senses.
+This includes:

-However, this complex processing system faces a “traffic jam” in children with SPD.
+In children with SPD, this complex system of processing information faces a “traffic jam.”
 Instead of directing sensory traffic, the brain gets overwhelmed.
 It might misinterpret signals or react unpredictably.
 These processing problems can cause a variety of challenges, ranging from sensory over-responsivity to sensory seeking.

 Sensory Over-Responsivity